 On January 4, 2019, the Company entered into an Employment Agreement with Dr. Dube (the "Dube Employment Agreement").
 Pursuant to the terms of the Dube Employment Agreement, Dr. Dube will receive an annual base salary, subject to annual adjustment by the Compensation Committee, plus a discretionary annual bonus as determined by the Compensation Committee, with a bonus target currently set at 60% of his base salary.
-While Dr. Dube will continue to be employed on an at-will basis, the Dube Employment Agreement provides that in the event of his termination by the Company without cause or in the event of his termination due to a constructive termination, in exchange for a general release against the Company, Dr. Dube will be entitled to severance benefits consisting of, among other things, (i) a cash compensation amount equal to his annual base salary plus annual target bonus, multiplied by 1.5, paid in equal installments over a period of 18 months, (ii) payment of the cost of COBRA coverage for a period of up to 18 months and (iii) acceleration of the vesting of all outstanding stock awards such that the amount of shares vested under such stock awards equals the number of shares that would have vested if Dr. Dube had continued to render services to the Company for 18 months following his separation from service.
-Additionally, in connection with a change in control of the Company, if Dr. Dube's employment with the Company is terminated without cause or in the event of his termination due to a constructive termination, in exchange for a general release against the Company, Dr. Dube will be entitled to severance benefits consisting of, among other things, (i) a cash compensation amount equal to his annual base salary plus annual target bonus, multiplied by 2, paid in a single lump-sum amount, (ii) payment of the cost of COBRA coverage for a period of up to 24 months and (iii) acceleration of the vesting of all outstanding stock awards such that all outstanding stock awards become fully vested.
+While Dr. Dube will continue to be employed on an at-will basis, the Dube Employment Agreement provides that in the event of his termination by the Company without cause or in the event of his termination due to a constructive termination in exchange for a general release against the Company, Dr. Dube will be entitled to severance benefits consisting of, among other things, (i) a cash compensation amount equal to his annual base salary plus annual target bonus, multiplied by 1.5, paid in equal installments over a period of 18 months, (ii) payment of the cost of COBRA coverage for a period of up to 18 months and (iii) acceleration of the vesting of all outstanding stock awards such that the amount of shares vested under such stock awards equals the number of shares that would have vested if Dr. Dube had continued to render services to the Company for 18 months following his separation from service.
+Additionally, in connection with a change in control of the Company, if Dr. Dube's employment with the Company is terminated without cause or in the event of his termination due to a constructive termination, in exchange for a general release against the Company, Dr. Dube will be entitled to severance benefits consisting of, all outstanding stock awards such that all outstanding stock awards such that all outstanding stock awards such that all outstanding stock awards become fully vested.